jasonyu3012/git/chapters/setup.md

 When you have changes from your local repo you want to share, you have to push it upstream.
 You can use:

 `git push <remote> <branch>` which only works if you have write access to this remote and nobody has pushed before you.
 If someone has pushed before you, you'll have to pull their work first and then push.

+`-u` this flag (only necessary on first push!) makes it so that you push and track the new branch.

 ---